-- 4.3.41 Promotion of the Sherwood Forest Regional Park will give rise to potential issues associated with recreational pressure.
-Additional housing and to a lesser extent employment growth in Newark and Sherwood District and adjoining districts will also be an issue. - 4.3.42 The section on air quality suggested that Core Strategy support for the Regional Park concept should be contingent on the advocates of the Park demonstrating that there will be no significant harm to the SAC and it now does this. - 4.3.43 The Core Strategy (supported by the Green Infrastructure Strategy and Infrastructure Delivery Plan) suggests that there is sufficient greenspace (from a combination of existing and planned sources).
-The Core Strategy stated that the A&DM DPD would provide more detail on the location, amount and nature of SANGs (paragraph 5.61 refers). - 4.3.44 In order for the HRA to be able to conclude that there will be no likely significant effect (either alone or in combination) as the result of the A&DM DPD being implemented it is recommended that the proposals for the Visitor Centre at Sherwood Forest includes the provision of SANGS of at least 3ha.
-This will help mitigate potential effects associated with visitors and increased recreational pressure within 5km of the SAC.
-It may be prudent to identify an alternative site(s) for SANGS in the event that the visitor centre re-location does not proceed, for example in Edwinstowe or in the event that development at Edwinstowe takes place in advance of the visitor centre.
-The Core Strategy recognises the need for additional Green Infrastructure associated with Ollerton and Boughton which will also contribute to SANGS. - 4.3.45 It can therefore be reasonably concluded that provided the proposed SANG is provided there will be no likely significant effect (either alone or in combination) as the result of the A&DM DPD being implemented. - 4.3.46 The HRA of the RSS suggests that it can be reasonably concluded that there will be no likely significant effect on Coastal sites arising from development in Newark and Sherwood District.
+4.3.41 Promotion of the Sherwood Forest Regional Park will give rise to potential issues associated with recreational pressure.
+Additional housing and to a lesser extent employment growth in Newark and Sherwood District and adjoining districts will also be an issue.

+4.3.42 The section on air quality suggested that Core Strategy support for the Regional Park concept should be contingent on the advocates of the Park demonstrating that there will be no significant harm to the SAC and it now does this.

+4.3.43 The Core Strategy (supported by the Green Infrastructure Strategy and Infrastructure Delivery Plan) suggests that there is sufficient greenspace (from a combination of existing and planned sources).
+The Core Strategy stated that the A&DM DPD would provide more detail on the location, amount and nature of SANGs (paragraph 5.61 refers).

+4.3.44 The previous iteration of the HRA recommended that the proposals for the Visitor Centre at Sherwood Forest should include the provision of SANGS of at least 3ha and this requirement should be referenced in the DPD.
+The A&DM DPD includes more specific policies in relation to two mixed use sites for Ollerton & Boughton which will include open space provision.
+An allocation at Edwinstowe (ED/HO/1) also includes provision for open space, specifically aimed at taking pressure off the SAC.
+The opportunity will still exist for the Visitor Centre proposals to include SANGS if they progress.

+4.3.45 It can therefore be reasonably concluded that - provided the proposed SANG is provided - there will be no likely significant effect (either alone or in combination) as the result of the A&DM DPD being implemented.

+4.3.46 The HRA of the RSS suggests that it can be reasonably concluded that there will be no likely significant effect on Coastal sites arising from development in Newark and Sherwood District.
 The recommendations relating to the promotion of alternative locations on the Lincolnshire coast are noted but are not within the zone of influence of the Core Strategy or A&DM DPD for Newark and Sherwood and can therefore be discounted as an issue.